 Any time an Analysts' Note refers to a charity's Audited Financial Statements or IRS tax form, CharityWatch encourages interested donors to obtain a copy of the referenced documents so that they may view the information in context.
 Please contact the charity directly to request a copy of any referenced document.
 Charity tax forms and audits may also be obtained from a number of online databases.
 For a list of sources, please visit our LINKS page.

-|According to the Entertainment Industry Foundation audit of December 31, 2014 (Note 8):|
+|According to the Entertainment Industry Foundation consolidated audit of December 31, 2016 (Note 8, Contributed Goods and Services):|

 "The Foundation conducts Public Awareness and Education campaigns that provide information and education regarding the various initiatives adopted by the Foundation.
-Information and education are primarily provided by public service announcements (PSA's).
-The PSA's are disseminated in the form of broadcast, print, online and out-of-home advertisements.
+Information and education are primarily provided by public service announcements ('PSAs').
+The PSAs are disseminated in the form of broadcast, print, online and out-of-home advertisements.
 These products are donated by major television networks and magazine publications."

 [Note: CharityWatch generally excludes the value of in-kind (non-cash) donations of goods and services from its calculations of Program % and Cost to Raise $100.
 More information on how grades are calculated and the treatment of in-kind donations can be found by clicking on "About CharityWatch" from the navigation bar and then clicking on "Criteria & Methodology".]

-|According to the Entertainment Industry Foundation audit of December 31, 2014 (Note 9(c), Start Up Funds Advanced to EIF Canada Entity in 2014):|
+|According to the Entertainment Industry Foundation consolidated audit of December 31, 2016 (Note 2, Subsequent Events):|